ezekielaquino/NextPreact/README.md

 ## This is based on an example via Next.js
 [Example](https://github.com/zeit/next.js/tree/master/examples/using-preact)
-This is my personal starter kit, which I will be building and improving as I go along.
 This example uses [Preact](https://github.com/developit/preact) instead of React.
 It's a React like UI framework which fast and small.
 Here we've customized Next.js to use Preact instead of React.